-Note: There is an optional destination (\optional) which is not understood by the RTF reader.
-This affects the rendered token locations, as the contents "with an optional line <CRLF>" are not rendered.
+Note Note: There is an optional destination (\optional) that is not understood by the RTF reader.
+This affects the rendered token locations, as the contents "with an optional line < CRLF > are not rendered".

-With the body parsing complete and the existence of placeholder tokens recorded, the attachments from the message are now loaded.
+When the body parsing is complete and the existence of placeholder tokens is recorded, the attachments from the message are now loaded.